LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

       style="width: 50%; height: auto; border-radius: 8px;">
 </div>

 And we can do this with any analytic continuous distribution.
-For example below I have an examples with a power law distribution, gamma distribution, ARGUS distribution and others using scipy functions (the explicit functions aren't important just that you can see that the samples gradually mimic the pdf of the relevant distribution).
+For example, below I have examples with a **power law distribution**, **gamma distribution**, **ARGUS distribution**, and others using `scipy` functions (the explicit functions aren't important, just that you can see that the samples gradually mimic the pdf of the relevant distribution).

 <div style="text-align: center;">